MrRafff/editor-htb/README.md

-Hack The Box – Editor
+# 🛠 Hack The Box — Editor

-This repository contains my analysis and walkthrough of the Editor machine from Hack The Box.
+> A structured security analysis of the **Editor** machine
+> Focused on methodology, exploitation logic, and privilege escalation.

+---

-Overview
+## 🎯 Overview

-Editor is a security-focused lab designed to test enumeration skills, vulnerability identification, and privilege escalation techniques.
-The machine requires a structured approach to reconnaissance, careful analysis of exposed services, and an understanding of common web application attack vectors.
+**Editor** is a lab that challenges enumeration skills, vulnerability discovery, and privilege escalation techniques.

-This write-up focuses on:

-Systematic reconnaissance and service enumeration

-Identification of the core vulnerability
+This repository documents the complete attack path while intentionally avoiding direct flag disclosure.
+The goal is to encourage understanding — not copy-pasting.

+---

+## 🔎 What This Writeup Covers

+- 🧭 Systematic Reconnaissance
+- 🌐 Service & Web Enumeration
-Exploitation methodology
+- 💥 Exploitation Strategy

-Privilege escalation process

-Security lessons learned

-Note: This repository does not directly disclose flags or final answers.
-The goal is to encourage readers to understand the methodology and reproduce the attack path independently.
+- 👑 Privilege Escalation
+- 🛡 Security Takeaways

+---

-Documentation
+## 📄 Full Documentation

-The full walkthrough and detailed explanation are available in:
+The detailed walkthrough is available in:

-editor.pdf
+👉 **`editor.pdf`**

 The PDF includes:

-Screenshots of each phase

-Step-by-step technical analysis
+- 📸 Step-by-step screenshots

-Explanation of exploitation logic
+- 🧠 Explanation of attack logic
+- ⚙ Tool usage breakdown

-Privilege escalation breakdown
+- 🔐 Privilege escalation analysis

+---

-Learning Objectives
+## 📚 Learning Objectives

-By reviewing this material, readers should be able to:
+After reviewing this material, you should be able to:

-Improve enumeration techniques

-Recognize vulnerable configurations
+- Perform structured enumeration
+- Identify vulnerable services

-Understand exploitation flow
+- Understand exploitation flow

-Think critically about attack paths
+- Think critically about attack paths

-Apply mitigation strategies
+- Apply defensive mitigation strategies

+---

+## ⚠ Disclaimer

+This repository does **not** contain flags or direct answers.
+It is intended strictly for educational purposes.

+---

+## 👨‍💻 Author

+Security enthusiast documenting hands-on lab experience.